 I was responsible for writing a History of the CSR, involving research on both sides of the Atlantic, which was published in 2002 (European-American University Press).
 At that time, I had no formal affiliation with the School, and was interested in its history principally because it was one of the oldest purely distance learning institutions still in existence today.
 A paper later published with the History was devoted to the academic dress of the School.

-In 2014, I was delighted to be awarded the distinction of Fellow of the School.
+I have been delighted to receive the distinction of Fellow of the School.